memgraph/docs/CONTRIBUTING.md

 example).
 When writing how-to guides, one should have in mind that the reader wants to solve their problem as quickly and as easy as possible.

-A typical example of a how-to guide would be an article on [How-to Ingest Data Using Kafka](products/memgraph/v0.14.1/how_to_guides/ingest-data-using-kafka.md).
+A typical example of a how-to guide would be an article on [How to Manage User Privileges](products/memgraph/v0.14.1/how_to_guides/manage-user-privileges.md).
-That article should contain all the necessary steps for the user to do so without going into much detail on what is Kafka or why data streaming might be important.
+That article should contain all the necessary steps for the user to do so without going into much detail on what user privileges are or why they might be important.

 ### Concepts